DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-wpf/file-management/save-a-print-preview-to-a-file.md

 ---
 title: Save a Print Preview to a File
 ---
+# Save a Print Preview to a File
 If you've modified your document, and there's a chance you'll need to print out this document version more than once, you can save the document to a file on disk.
 After that, you can simply load your document and print it out, without having to apply the same changes again.

 To save a document to the file, do one of the following.